What to Eat (and Avoid) to Increase Your Testosterone

 • Low mood, irritability, or difficulty concentrating

-If several of these sound familiar, your diet could be a contributing factor.
-However, the good news is that nutritional changes can improve your testosterone, often within weeks.
+If several of these things sound familiar, your diet could be a contributing factor.
+And the good news is that some nutritional changes can improve your testosterone, often within weeks.

 How Diet Affects Testosterone